The #1 reason why you should enter game design contests

 The number one reason I enter game design contest is for critical feedback.
 Many of these contests are judged by game design professionals who know their stuff.
 Whether you advance to the next round or not, you’ll get written feedback from multiple judges, which can be really helpful to improve your game and understand the next steps to take.

 There’s also the possibility that if your game makes it to the final round of judging (which may be limited to 5 to 10 or perhaps more submissions depending on the contest), it could generate interest from a publisher.
-A number of the judges will actually be game publishers, and one of the reasons they judge these contests is that they might just find their next game.
+A number of the judges will actually be game publishers as well, and one of the reasons they judge these contests is that they might just find their next game.
 So, by entering a really solid game into one of these contests, you could find a publisher who is interested in pursuing this further.
 They may ask you if they can take the prototype home for further evaluation, and you never know, they may end up wanting to sign your game.

 So, you can see that this very small investment could be very beneficial, even if your game doesn’t advance to the next round.
 At the very least, you will get some professional feedback on your game.